 Year-round kayaking (summer inflatable) in this National Conservation Area River in Gila Box NCA.

 Over 20 miles of the Gila are designated here, within Four riparian zones.

-San Pedro River - Flowing north from the international border, year-round through about 40 miles of Riparian NCA.8 Not long afterwards, around St. David, it dries up; surging intermittently with rain run-off.
+Flowing north from the international border, year-round through about 40 miles of Riparian NCA.8 Not long afterward, around St. David, it dries up; surging intermittently with rain run-off.